Wisconsin State Law Library

 Elements of the Offense

-2. Without Consent: The sexual contact or intercourse must have occurred without the victim’s consent.
-“Without consent” means that the victim did not freely agree to the sexual act.
+3. Without Consent: The sexual contact must have occurred without the victim’s consent.
+“Without consent” means that the victim did not freely agree to the sexual contact.

-3. Aided or Abetted by Others: The defendant must have been aided or abetted by one or more other persons during the sexual assault.
+4. Aided or Abetted by Others: The defendant must have been aided or abetted by one or more other persons in having sexual contact with the victim.

 Jury Instruction